f5devcentral/f5-big-iq-lab/docs/class9/module1/lab1.rst

 1. **Larry** creates the APM policy on the BIG-IQ and deploy on the BIG-IP(s).
 2. **David** creates the AS3 template and reference APM policy created by **Larry** in the template.
-3. **David** creates his application service using the template created previously.
+3. **David** creates the application service using the template created previously.
 4. **Larry** review the BIG-IQ Access dahsboards showing the sessions.